kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 * Slider switches 6 and 7 to determine which dsiplay is illuminated

-* Slider switches 0, 1, 2, and 3 to select the value of 4-bit HEX digit
+* Slider switches 0, 1, 2, and 3 to select the value of 4-bit hex digit

 ### 6. Close project

 * File > Close Project

 ## Project 2 - Hex counter

+* Build a 4-bit counter to display a hex character

 ### 1. Create a new project hexcounter in Vivado